Deploy Kuma on Docker

 --cp-address https://control-plane:5678 \

---dataplane-token-file /demo/token-redis \
+--dataplane-token-file /demo/token-kv \

 --dataplane-file /demo/dataplane.yaml \

---dataplane-var "name=redis" \
+--dataplane-var name=kv \

---dataplane-var "address=172.56.78.2" \
+--dataplane-var address=172.56.78.2 \

---dataplane-var "port=6379" \
+--dataplane-var port=5050 \

-> /demo/logs-data-plane-proxy-redis.log 2>&1 &
+> /demo/logs-data-plane-proxy-kv.log 2>&1 &

-6. Install the transparent proxy
+4. Install the transparent proxy

 Important: Make sure this command is executed inside the container.
 It changes iptables rules to redirect all traffic to the data plane proxy.
 Running it on your computer or a virtual machine without the data plane proxy can disrupt network connectivity.
 On a virtual machine, this might lock you out until you restart it.